Using a TentBox roof tent in strong winds

 Orientation

 It's a really good idea to check the direction of the wind before you set up for the night, as the orientation of your TentBox can really help minimise the effects of strong wind.
+It's best to face the narrowest part of the TentBox to the wind.

 The TentBox Cargo had an aerodynamic wedge-shape, which means you can angle it so the wind hits the hinge/angled side, putting less of an impact on the flat side.

 When using the TentBox Classic, it would be best to face the rear of your vehicle to the wind.
-With the TentBox Lite, the opposite side to the ladder should be wind-facing.

 Location

-You may want to avoid the wind altogether by setting up camp in a place more sheltered from the wind, however:
+You may want to avoid the wind altogether by setting up camp in a place more sheltered from the wind, however you should avoid settling down for the night amidst large trees which have the potential to blow branches and debris directly towards your TentBox.

-You should avoid settling down for the night amidst large trees which have the potential to blow branches and debris directly towards your TentBox.
 Opt for a spot that is slightly more open, to keep both you and your TentBox safe from harm.

 Loose materials

 If it's seriously windy, we would recommend removing the porch poles from your TentBox and tying down the fabric to avoid it being caught by the wind.
-You also don't want the poles coming out and potentially ripping the fabric or damaging anything nearby.

 Noise